This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Use a soft washcloth and a soft toothbrush.
 If you shave, use an electric razor.
 Avoid activities that can cause bruising or bleeding.

 - If you take warfarin, some foods can change how your blood clots.
-Do not make major changes to your diet while you take warfarin.
+Do not make major changes to the foods you eat while you are taking warfarin.
 Warfarin works best when you eat about the same amount of vitamin K every day.
 Vitamin K is found in green leafy vegetables, broccoli, grapes, and other foods.
 Ask for more information about what to eat when you take warfarin.

 - Avoid drinking alcohol while taking anticoagulants.
 Alcohol can increase your risk of bleeding.